-Since 20% ethanol or 2% benzyl alcohol preservation solution does not have sterilization and de-pyrogenic effect, it is recommended that TA-Chelating FF media can be treated with 70% ethanol for more than 12h before and during use, or the media after nickel removal can be treated with 1M NaOH for 0.5~1h to reduce the risk of microbial contamination.
+Since 20% ethanol or 2% benzyl alcohol preservation solution does not have sterilizing and de-pyrogenic effects, it is recommended that TA-Chelating HP media can be treated with 70% ethanol for more than 12h before and during use, or media after metal ion removal can be treated with 1M NaOH for 0.5~1h in order to reduce the risk of microbial contamination.

-TA-Chelating FF media are sold with 20% ethanol or 2% benzyl alcohol as a preservation solution.
-After use, TA-Chelating FF is stored in 20% ethanol at 2-30°C in an airtight container.
-It is recommended that the preservative be replaced with fresh preservative every 3 months to prevent evaporation of ethanol and microbial growth.
+TA-Chelating HP media are sold with 20% ethanol or 2% benzyl alcohol as preservation solution.
+After use, TA-Chelating HP should be stored in 20% ethanol at 2~30°C in airtight storage.
+In order to prevent the volatilization of ethanol and the growth of microorganisms, it is recommended that the preservation solution be replaced with a fresh one every 3 months.